-First, bring 5 cups of water to boil, add the chicken along with the spices, garlic cloves and onion slices.
+First, bring 5 cups of water to boil over high heat in a large pot, and add the bone-in chicken along with the spices, garlic cloves, and onion slices.

-Next, cook for 40 minutes until the chicken is tender and no longer pink.
+Next, cook for 40 minutes over low heat until the chicken meat is tender and no longer pink.

-Then, remove chicken, debone it and set it aside.
+Then, remove the chicken, debone it, and set it aside in a large bowl.

-Finally, sift the chicken broth and set it aside.
+Finally, sift the chicken broth and set it aside in a large saucepan.

 How to Cook Frozen Molokhia?